 - A. At the time of application for full admission, the student must: - 1.
 Complete SOW200Z, with a grade of C or better; - 2.
 Have a cumulative GPA of 2.25 at time of admission to the program; - 3.
 Have his or her candidacy application accepted; - 4.
-Give evidence of ability to meet Standards for Academic and Professional Performance (cognitive skills, interpersonal skills, emotional intelligence, professional commitments, communication skills, professional behaviors, and self-awareness.)
+Give evidence of ability to meet Standards for Academic and Professional Performance (critical thinking and decision-making, interpersonal relationship skills, professional values and ethics, communication skills, responsible conduct, professional readiness, and self-awareness.)
 These standards are consistent with the role and responsibilities of the social work professional (note: a criminal history may preclude one's ability to become licensed as a social worker upon graduation);